 Since 2005 I have provided a free rescue service for injured native birds on the Gold Coast.
 During that time thousands of wild birds that would otherwise have suffered a miserable death, or been left seriously injured or maimed, got the help they needed.
 This is a unique service because I specialize in catching ‘flight capable’ birds.
-I’m the only full time rescuer along this 50 kilometre coastline that can catch these birds.
+I’m the only full time rescuer along this 50 kilometres of coastline who can catch these birds.

-(Scroll down to read the latest Capture Report.
-Note … donors automatically receive the next 12 reports)
+(Scroll down to read the latest monthly Capture Report.
+Note … donors who gift $25 or more are automatically sent the next 12 reports)

-While conducting wildlife rescue work in 2015 I took more than 1500 phone calls; drove 25,000 kilometers; attended 471 rescues and caught hundreds of sick, injured or orphaned birds.
-The rescues included …
+While conducting wildlife rescue work in 2017 I took more than 2000 phone calls; drove 25,000 kilometers; attended 531 rescues and caught hundreds of sick, injured or orphaned birds.
+I haven’t done a detailed breakdown of the species rescued since the 2015 year but at the time this included …

 Most rescues can be completed in two to three hours, but sometimes it can take days or even weeks just to track down and catch one bird.
 That time increases when hospitalization is needed along with release at a later date.
 Then there is administration, web commitments and time attending the phone.
-The financial cost of providing all this is considerable.
+Even though WBR is a free service and no wages are paid the financial cost of providing all this is considerable.

 If you love wildlife and would like to assist this unique rescue service please visit the Donations page and make a contribution.
 Any amount, no matter how small, is greatly appreciated and helps to ensure that emergency support is available for sick and injured birds, 7 days a week.
 Your help makes all the difference.